-This essential oil has cholagogue properties which promote bile release from the liver to the stomach.
+This essential oil has cholagogue properties that promote bile release from the liver to the stomach.
 How is this helpful?
-Well, having that bile, an alkaline, helps in breaking or decomposing food, which aids in digestion.
-Besides, it is an acid neutralizer (when there is excess acid in the stomach), which gives relief and helps prevent conditions and infections such as acidosis, ulcers, and acidity.
+Well, having that bile, an alkaline, helps in breaking down or decomposing food, which aids in digestion.
+Furthermore, it is an acid neutralizer (when there is excess acid in the stomach), which gives relief and helps prevent conditions and infections, such as acidosis, ulcers, and acidity.

 Research has proven that diet changes when a person is busy, stressed, or just lazy.
 Because of this fact, the digestive health will be affected, which could lead to various conditions and symptoms.
-If you have ever experienced bloating or constipation, stomach distress, hemorrhoid pain, excessive gas, or, in the worst case scenario, being diagnosed with a severe gastrointestinal disorder, then you should take a closer look at your digestive health.
+If you have ever experienced bloating, constipation, stomach distress, hemorrhoid pain, excessive gas, or, in the worst-case scenario, severe gastrointestinal disorder, then you should take a closer look at your digestive health.

 Prevents Bacterial Growth

 Fever can be defined as a higher body temperature than normal.
-It can be caused by many reasons, all of which can lead or be a sign of diseases such as malaria, pneumonia, or any other infection.
-Its symptoms fluctuate and include headaches, weakness, high body temperature, loss of appetite, and irritation.
+It can be caused by many reasons, all of which can lead to or be a sign of diseases, such as malaria, pneumonia, or any other infection.
+Its symptoms include body temperature fluctuations, headaches, weakness, loss of appetite, and irritation.

 Calms Down Nervous Conditions

 By the mere mention of "narcotic," people will automatically take this negatively (due to illegal drugs).
 However, the term "narcotic" is merely another name for sedative, which is a word that is mainly used in hospitals.
-Wormwood essential oil has calming effects, which plays a significant role when it comes to revealing nebulous conditions, insomnia, stress, tensions, convulsions, hysteric and epileptic attacks.
+Wormwood essential oil has calming effects, which play a significant role when it comes to alleviating nebulous conditions, insomnia, stress, tensions, convulsions, hysteric attacks, and epileptic attacks.

-Stress has been here, and it is said to be as old as human beings.
-It is the only thing that helps all animals alike to stay out of danger.
-This is a concept that was developed back in the 1920s, and it is known as "fight or flight" response.
-This theory showed that animals under attack generate energy faster, which it can use to fight back or escape.
+Stress has been here for a long time, and it is said to be as old as human beings.
+It is the only thing that helps all the animals stay out of danger.
+This is a concept that was developed back in the 1920s, and it is known as the "fight or flight" response.
+The theory is that animals under attack generate energy faster, which it can use to fight or escape a bad situation.

 Acts As An Emmenagogue

-Due to its discharge stimulating properties, wormwood essential oil is perfect for emmenagogue.
+Due to its stimulating properties, wormwood essential oil is perfect as an emmenagogue.
 This simply means that it can encourage menstrual discharge, which will help open obstructed menstruation.
 This is a health benefit because obstructed menstruation can cause serious health problems in women, such as cancer and uterine tumors.
-The oil’s emmenagogue properties help prevent issues such as abdominal cramps, headaches, fatigue, nausea, lack of appetite as well as normalizing periods.
+The oil's emmenagogue properties help prevent issues, such as abdominal cramps, headaches, fatigue, nausea, lack of appetite, as well as normalize periods.

 Cancer is a disease that is characterized by the presence of continuously dividing cells.
 Cancerous cells are found in tumors.
 If left untreated, they will grow and distribute throughout the body through the blood.
-They appear as lumps, which if not detected in its early stages, the chunk will mature to cancer.
+They appear as lumps; if it's not detected in its early stages, the chunk will mature into cancer.

-Ask yourself this question, what does Pablo Picasso, Vincent Gogh, and Edgar Degas have in common aside from their wonderful abilities to paint?
-Well, they all share the love of fennel, anise, their high spirits, and absinthe.
-Absinthe is illegal in America today and many other countries.
+Ask yourself this question, aside from their wonderful abilities to paint, what do Pablo Picasso, Vincent van Gogh, and Edgar Degas have in common?
+Well, they all share the love of absinthe, a botanical spirit that is made of fennel, anise, and wormwood.
+Absinthe is illegal in America today and in many other countries.
 However, they are still available in Europe and other parts of the continent.

 The scientific name of wormwood is Artemisia absinthium.
-This plant is widely known as an effective medicine for treating worms such as roundworms, tapeworms, as well as hookworms in the body.
-Its narcotic effects made wormwood an essential part in alcohol brewing back in the days, and it was used in alcohol known as absinthe, which is now illegal to have or produce.
-Alcohol nowadays is made from wheat-like products, and this is why alcohols these days are not poisonous.
+This plant is widely known as an effective medicine for treating worms, such as roundworms, tapeworms, as well as hookworms in the body.
+Its narcotic effects made wormwood an essential part of alcohol brewing back in the days, and it was used in alcohol known as absinthe, which is now illegal to have or produce.
+Nowadays, alcohol is made from wheat-like products, and this is why alcohols are not poisonous these days.